 JTH: My mother and the rest of my family don’t know that I have written the novels.
 Those people I know who aren’t close friends see me as a failure by the American standards of success.
 Being a “failure” in such a way has been a continual lesson.
 It’s helped me realize that we make quick judgments of others based on little real information.
 We assume so much – but don’t know the secrets held within the heart.

 JTH: I was on the subway in New York City and I saw someone with one of my books.
-A young woman was reading the paperback version of The Dark River.
+A young woman was reading the paperback version of The Traveler.

-At that time, I had just gone to a postbox and picked up the Danish translation of the novel.
+That evening I had just met my agent and picked up the Danish and Chinese translations of the novel.
 I could have “proved” that I was John Hawks.

 So I leaned forward and said: “So, ahhh, what do you think of that novel?”